Definition of Emphysema

 While this scoring system might be of value in predicting those who are more likely to develop pulmonary hypertension, impaired pulmonary function tests, or be symptomatic, it was not correlated with post-surgical outcome after lung volume reduction surgery.

 The most important predictor of post-surgical outcome after lung volume reduction surgery was the location of the region involved with emphysema.
-Patients with upper lung zones emphysema generally did well after long volume reduction surgery compared to those with lower lung zones emphysema.
+Patients with upper lung zones emphysema generally did well after lung volume reduction surgery compared to those with lower lung zones emphysema.

 Bulla and Blebs